faister/msiotcloudworkshopau/README.md

 ## Two-Day IoT Cloud Workshop
 The goal of this workshop is to develop a POC-quality IoT solution that includes IoT on the edge, device management, telemetry ingestion, hot/cold/warm path processing and reporting.

 We begin with a short, informal Azure IoT briefing designed to explain key concepts and the latest announcement of the Azure IoT Suite and services.
+Please [Download](https://github.com/faister/msiotcloudworkshopau/blob/master/doc/Microsoft%20IoT%20Cloud%20Workshop.pdf) the presentation deck.

 This will be followed by a hands-on lab session where you will learn how to implement an end-to-end solution simulating high velocity data emitted from smart meters and analysed in Azure.
 You will implement a lambda architecture, filtering a subset of the telemetry data for real-time visualization on the hot path, and storing all of the data in long-term cloud storage for the cold path.